sohansai/product-categorization/README.md

 This model can be built using traditional machine learning algorithms (naive Bayes classifier, logistics regression, support vector machine classifier, random forest classifier) and deep neural networks.

-We implement the multiclass text classification using different deep neural networks algorithms, based on Keras sequential libraries, underlying back end as tensor flow framework.
+We implement the multiclass text classification using different deep neural networks algorithms.